Sudoite/ctf-writeups/PicoCTF2018/web/ASimpleQuestion/README.md

   return(chr(int(hex_letter,10)))
 ```

-That's enough to get the `answer` string from the database and then the flag:
+That was enough to get the `answer` string from the database and then the flag:

 ```
 answer_length = get_answer_length()